Vincent2212/Vincent2212/README.md

-# Hi i'm Vincent, a aspiring software engineer.
+# Hi i'm Vincent, an aspiring software engineer.
 I mainly write simple projects and will post them on my page.